lfglabs-dev/og.starknet.id/README.md

 ## Front-end Subdomain Distribution 🌴

 An example of subdomain distribution front end.
-This front end interacts with [this contract]("https://github.com/starknet-id/subdomain-distribution") that you can use as you want.
+This front end interacts with [these contracts templates]("https://github.com/starknet-id/subdomain-distribution") that you can use as you want.

+In this app we use the [whitelist.cairo](https://github.com/starknet-id/subdomain_distribution/blob/main/src/whitelist.cairo) contract template.

 ### How to use this template ? 🌴